barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

 = 1.1.14 =
-Release date 29 July 2025
+Release date 2 September 2025

 * Dev: Added translation files for most used languages in WordPress
 * Fix: The tooltip content was not showing